mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 To understand bitcoin mining, it is first necessary to understand what cryptographic hashing is and how it works.
-Rather than bore you with definitions at the start, lets just dive in and give it a go.
+Rather than bore you with definitions at the start, let's just dive in and give it a go.
 Click the *SHA256* button a few times and look carefully at what it does, then try typing different things in the *pre-image* field and clicking the *SHA256* button to see what that does:
 <div class="form-container" id="form0">